Mak Chai-kwong: Background

 Mak studied in St. Joan of Arc Secondary School in Hong Kong.
-In 1973, Mak graduated from University of Hong Kong with a degree in civil engineering.
+In 1973, Mak graduated from the University of Hong Kong with a degree in civil engineering.
 He is current a fellow and senior member of many organizations including the Institution of Civil Engineers, Hong Kong Institution of Engineers, the Hong Kong Institution of Highways and Transportation, Chartered Institute of Logistics and Transport, and the China Hong Kong Railway Institution.

 He began his government career in 1973.
 In 1976 he was an assistant engineer involved in many KCR projects.
-In 1994, he was promoted to Chief Engineer, and by 1997, he began serving as Government Engineer.
-In 2000, he became Principal Government Engineer, which put him in charge of development projects in eastern New Territories, Tseung Kwan O, Sha Tin and Ma On Shan.
+In 1994, he was promoted to chief engineer, and by 1997, he began serving as government engineer.
+In 2000, he became principal government engineer, which put him in charge of development projects in eastern New Territories, Tseung Kwan O, Sha Tin and Ma On Shan.

-By 2002, Mak was Director of Highways in Hong Kong.
+By 2002, Mak was director of highways in Hong Kong.
 In 2006, he became the Permanent Secretary for the Environment, Transport and Works (Works), which post became Permanent Secretary for Development (Works) in 2007.
 In 2010, Mak retired from the civil service, but he continued to serve in Sichuan Reconstruction Team as team leader for the Development Bureau.